 In contrast, money market accounts are a depository financial product similar to normal bank accounts.
 They are insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA), depending on whether your account is at a bank or a credit union.
 Money market funds are not FDIC-insured.

-Benefits and limitations of money market accounts
+Pros and cons of money market accounts

 Money market accounts often also have higher account minimums than savings or checking accounts, with some accounts requiring four-figure or even five-figure balances to earn the best interest rates.